 Having lived with dogs all of my life, I wouldn’t want it any other way!
 Living with dogs comes with some cleaning challenges: nose prints, slobber, muddy paws, doggy smell, and lots of pet hair.
-However, having dogs isn’t incompatible with having a nice home, so I’m sharing a few of my cleaning tips.
+However, having dogs isn’t incompatible with having a nice home, so I’m sharing some of my cleaning tips.

-There are hundreds of cleaners in the store, some which are potentially toxic, and many are bad for the environment.
+There are hundreds of cleaners in the store, some potentially toxic, and many are bad for the environment.
 Additionally, many of the leading brands test on animals, which is cruel and unnecessary.
 I am sharing a few of my favorite cleaning tips, and I would love to hear your tips in the comments!
 I love using these DIY cleaners with Scotch-Brite® Scrubbing Dish Cloths because they work and are better for the environment as well as our health.